What Does the Bible Say About Reporting Wrongdoing?

 Jesus took this even further.
 He challenged the status quo, calling out hypocrisy and wrongdoing among the religious leaders of the time.
 Yet, He also preached forgiveness, showing that the goal of reporting wrongdoing should not be condemnation but restoration.
 Jesus’ approach was revolutionary — He showed that it’s possible to stand firm against sin while offering grace and the chance for repentance.

-See also What Does the Bible Say About Self-Righteousness?
+See also What Does the Bible Say About Honoring the Dead?

 The New Testament letters continue this theme, providing guidance for early Christian communities on dealing with sin among their members.
 They highlight the importance of accountability, the process for addressing wrongdoing, and the goal of reconciliation.
 Throughout, the focus is on maintaining the purity and integrity of the church, ensuring it reflects God’s kingdom.